-Depending on one’s personal preferences, courses and electives present an excellent way to get acquainted with a variety of topics that are essential for Financial Economics.
-The Master’s specialisation consists of core courses, electives, seminars and a Master’s thesis distributed over five blocks of eight weeks.
+Depending on one’s personal preferences, the programme’s courses and electives present an excellent way to get acquainted with a variety of topics that are essential for Financial Economics.
+The Master’s specialisation consists of core courses, electives, seminars, and a Master’s thesis distributed over five blocks of eight weeks.

-The specialisation allows you to elect from the available seminars in corporate finance, international finance and investments.
+The specialisation allows you to select from seminars in corporate finance, international finance, and investments.
 The last block of the specialisation is devoted to the Master’s thesis.
 The thesis is written individually under close supervision by one of our academic staff members.

-Disclaimer: The overview below shows the programme curriculum for the academic year 2018/2019.
-The curriculum for 2019/2020 will be published in the beginning of August 2019.
+Disclaimer: The overview below shows the programme curriculum for the academic year 2019/2020.

 The Take-Off is the introduction event for all new students of Erasmus School of Economics.
 During this interesting introduction event, you will be provided with useful practical information and receive an introduction to your studies, meet your fellow students and our School.

 The electives represent a choice of supplementary but fascinating academic views from the specialisation that you have chosen.